ansys/pyfluent/doc/source/api/settings.rst

 ^^^^^^^^^^^^^^^^^^^
 Settings objects have some additional metadata which can be accessed using the ``get_attr`` and ``get_attrs`` methods.
-For example, the list of allowed values at a particular time for the viscous model can be accessed as following:
+For example, the list of allowed values at a particular state for the viscous model can be accessed as follows:

 .. code-block::